toralf/torutils/README.md

 ```bash
 ddos-inbound.sh -l 2
 ```
-all inbound ip addresses with >2 connections to the local Tor relay ORPort are listed.
+all inbound ip addresses with >2 connections to the Tor relay are listed.
 ### info
-*info.py* gives an connection overview of a local Tor relay:
+*info.py* gives an connection overview of a Tor relay:

 ```console
 $> python info.py --ctrlport 9051